benchislett/Skunkworks/C/Triangle-Image-Evolution/README.md

 ### Makefile

-The executable is built with gcc to a file named `generate`, built with `make`.
+The executable is built with gcc to a file named `generate`, via the `make` command.

 `make clean` will clear any object and executable files lingering, as well as resetting the output image.